11 ways to manage running processes with the Task Manager in Windows 10

 Since we went over the different ways you can customize this tab, let us know what you choose to see in your Task Manager.
 Do you keep it basic like the majority of users or prefer a more detailed view?
 Comment below and let's discuss.

-Discover: Productivity Recommended System and Security Task Manager Tutorials Windows
+Discover: Productivity Recommended System Task Manager Tutorials Windows